How does Windows compare to Chromebooks in the classroom? Which one dominates? Take a wild guess. You may be surprised…

 - Lenovo Miix

 These laptops are reasonably priced and offer a copy of Windows 10.
-They’re pretty underpowered compared to other Windows laptops, but they have to be in order to compete on price with Chromebooks.
+They’re pretty underpowered compared to other laptops, but they have to be in order to compete on price with them.
 But then again, students don’t need that much power to do homework or research.

 Microsoft’s InTune vs. Google’s Management Console